 Also, petty crime is most common in Hanoi, so be aware of your surroundings at all times when you visit.

-- Currency - Vietnamese dong is the official currency in Hanoi.
+- Currency - The Vietnamese Dong is the official currency in Hanoi.
 We recommend changing your money in post offices, banks or larger hotels.
 Airports also offer a convenient exchange rate.